corruptbear/my_sdge/README.md

 ### Which climate zone should I use?
 Please check [SDGE's arcgis map](https://sempra.maps.arcgis.com/apps/Embed/index.html?webmap=9c7f4ff6255946d7a86d6fca6934db40&extent=-118.0874,32.5219,-115.6731,33.5248&home=true&zoom=true&scale=true&search=true&searchextent=true&disable_scroll=false&theme=light) : put your address into the search box, click `Enter`, then see the result.

-### How can I find the PCIA vantage point?
+### How can I find the PCIA year?
-On your PDF SDGE bill, the vantage point year for your PCIA fee is indicated.
+On your PDF SDGE bill, the year of your PCIA fee is indicated.

-For example, on my bill, in the section above "Total Electric Charges", "PCIA 2021" is listed, which means the vantage point is 2021.
+For example, on my bill, in the section above "Total Electric Charges", "PCIA 2021" is listed, which means the year is 2021.

+As different years have different PCIA fee, if the fee for a particular year is high, it might make the usually slightly cheaper CCA plans slightly more expensive than non-CCA.

 ### How are the bills calculated?